AFRICA

 Assessment of completeness of notification:

-When the merger notification has been formally submitted, the authority will assess whether the notification is complete – there is no formal deadline for assessment of completeness of the notification.
-If the notification is deemed incomplete, the authority must provide the parties with additional RFI’s (request for information) and provide a deadline for response.
+When the merger notification has been formally submitted, the authority will assess whether the notification is complete – there is no formal deadline for assessment of completeness of the notification and the Serbian Competition Authority does not issue a confirmation that the notification is deemed complete.
+If the notification is deemed incomplete, the authority must provide the parties with additional RFI’s (request for information) – which can be sent to the parties even a few days after expiration of deadline for clearance and provide a deadline for response.

 Phase I: